Media-Bias-Group/Neural-Media-Bias-Detection-Using-Distant-Supervision-With-BABE/README.md

-<b>Dear reviewers, unfortunately, anonymous Github appears to be struggeling with some of the files because of their format.
-This is not the case in Github, which would be our platform for publication of all resources in case of acceptance.
-We made all resources anonymously accessible for you at https://drive.google.com/drive/folders/1UL0naewjDWvKIMXh0rTgkrJKFCi3ipFl?usp=sharing.
-We will keep the rest of the readme here for convenience.</b>

 # Neural Media Bias Detection Using Distant Supervision With BABE - Bias Annotations By Experts
 The repository contains the data files and scripts corresponding to the paper "Neural Media Bias Detection Using Distant Supervision With BABE".
-More information will be added in case of acceptance of the paper.

 # Description of the data files found in /data folder" (all files are also provided in csv format)
 - "raw_labels_MBIC.xlsx": individual annotator labels of MBIC's crowdsourcers.